Graduate studio (thesis)

 In skateboarding, cultural aesthetics are delivered through means of videos that show off technical dexterity and precision of the skater’s engagement with urban space, in the forms of magazine ads, posters, zines and graphics that emphasize the countercultural and anti-capitalistic attitude of skating, and through the likes of the shared stylistics, tricks, looks, fashion, lingo, perspective or behaviors of skaters that became replicated by millions of practitioners in cities all around the world.

-Whereas skaters, who live on the margins of mainstream culture and are often socioeconomically excluded from the Marxist society, often find themselves in a position where it becomes crucial to use their very bodies and existence to propagate their cultural aesthetics, fine art spaces on the contrary possess the means to construct physical architecture such as white box galleries to physically represent their aesthetic on an institutional scale and level.
+Skaters often live on the margins of mainstream culture (i.e., socioeconomically excluded from the Marxist society) and find themselves in a position where it becomes crucial to use their very bodies and existence to propagate their cultural aesthetics.
+Contrarily, fine art spaces possess the means to construct more permanent social architecture such as white box galleries that pronounce their aesthetic on an institutional scale.

 (1) I was able to play with different tools to visualize the creative processes and fundamental difference between skaters and museums, using things like collages, diagrams, flipbooks, illustrations, and typography.
 The GIFs, for instance, were first created as a way to emphasize the precise moment where skateboarding could be considered a political act (through how the skaters orient and use their bodies specifically in ways that allows them to subversively create conditions for play), but then evolved to provide context as to how both skaters and museums use construction as a delivery method to produce culture, which ended up also being a dead-end, but was an interesting concept to toy with.

-(2) I realized that museum guards, and not museums, had a lot more in common with skaters than I initially thought.
-This insight led to a current project I’m working on: the guard and the city.
+(2) I realized that museum guards, and not museums, had a lot more in common with skaters than I initially thought, because they are both actors who negotiate agency within institutional settings (this insight led to another project, the guard and the city).